Photo by Thomas Leth-Olsen

 My clan is rather modern, though we’re not on television.
 I was born in India, raised Hindu, in Poughkeepsie, NY, by a stay-at-home mother and grandmother.
 My husband is Puerto Rican, Lutheran, born and raised in the Bronx.
 After we got married at the County Clerk’s office in Brooklyn Heights, I left my decade-long adopted neighborhood of Brooklyn to live in Kingsbridge Heights, or as I call it “Riverdale-adjacent” in the Bronx.

-On the one-hour Express Bus ride to work I looked at children, playing in Central Park, in fancier strollers and coats that we couldn’t afford, filled me with angst.
+The one-hour Express Bus ride to work, during which I looked at children, playing in Central Park, in fancier strollers and coats that we couldn’t afford, filled me with angst.
 More so, I wished to be able to be the mom who could have the time to go to the park, and afford to live in a neighborhood with nicer playgrounds.

 Until I was thirty-two, I suffered from vaginismus—a condition that made intercourse, and hence pregnancy, impossible.
 My pain and grief was invisible, as was my deep desire to have my own children.
 I entered treatment, eventually resolved my issue, met my husband, and got pregnant.
 I was thrilled.